Qiandama: Business model

 Qiandama maintains a "daily clearance" policy of not keeping inventory overnight.
 Its locations start discounting the price of fresh meat and produce from 7 pm every night, increasing the percentage discount every 30 minutes until giving away any remaining products after 11:30 pm.
 According to Feng Weihua, general manager of Qiandama, the company's daily clearance policy extends to its supply chain, with products not staying in the supply chain for more than one day.
 Fresh food is shipped to retail locations before 5:30 am every morning.
-The process of shelving products and chopping pork during early morning hours creates noise.
+The process of shelving products and chopping pigs during early morning hours creates noise.
 Because many Qiandama locations are located in dense residential areas, the noise created has led to complaints by nearby residents.
 In May 2021, one Qiandama location in Shanghai had wastewater poured onto its shop front.

 Initially, Qiandama expanded in Guangdong and the Pearl River Delta via company-operated stores; however, when it reached thirty locations in 2015, it started expanding quickly by adopting a franchising model for some new locations.
 As of July 2021, more than 90% of Qiandama locations are operated by franchisees.
 The company's franchising model has come under criticism in China; as reported by China Central Television (CCTV), many franchisees have suffered heavy losses, with CCTV suggesting that Qiandama's daily clearance policy encourages shoppers to wait for discounts every night, leading to a vicious circle of declining average selling price and increasing losses.

 The company charges a franchise fee of CN¥30,000, collateral of CN¥40,000, and a renovation fee ranging between CN¥236,800 and CN¥328,800 depending on floor area.
 When other fees are included, opening a new Qiandama location requires an initial investment of around CN¥500,000 on average.
 As reported by Southern Weekly, many franchisees have criticized these fees as excessive.
 Qiandama sets requirements on the minimum quantity and variety of inventory each franchisee must purchase, which sometimes exceed the amount of product a shop can sell.
 Some franchisees have criticized Qiandama for biased treatment towards franchisees who have good guanxi with the corporation and for lacking a complaints mechanism for franchisees.